maheshyaddanapudi/conductor-boot/README.md

     ELASTICSEARCH_RESOURCE_DIR /appln/bin/elasticsearch
     MARIADB4J_DIR /appln/data/mariadb4j

+## Run Conductor Boot : Docker Compose

-To run the docker-compose : To externalize database and elastisearch into different containters, using their corresponding official dockerhub images.
+To run the docker-compose : For externalizing database and elastisearch into different containters, using their corresponding official dockerhub images.

     docker-compose build
     docker-compose up or docker-compose -d (For deamonizing the processes)